 Undergraduates cannot register for graduate courses directly.
 If you want to take one, you must see the Department's Graduate Advisor.
 If they approve your plan, the Program Assistant in the department office will register you for that course.

-Complete the BAM “intent application” on the Graduate School website.
+By the application deadline noted above, you must complete the BAM “intent application” on the Graduate School website.
 You must submit a 1-2 page statement of purpose with your application, in which you explain your suitability and preparedness for the program and how the program will help you advance academic and/or career goals.
 You must also submit two letters of recommendation; present the letter of recommendation request form to each recommender once you have signed the waiver.
 If your application to the BAM program is not approved, or if you decide to withdraw from the program, any graduate courses that you have completed satisfactorily will count towards the undergraduate degree as upper division electives or as replacements for the corresponding required courses (5420 for 4420, 5430 for 3430, 5030 + 5410 for 3100).
 Consult the Graduate Advisor for full information and advice.

 Course of Study